-Harding, a Republican, was President of the United States from 1921 to 1923.
+Harding was President of the United States and was a Republican.
+He served from 1921 to 1923.

 From Dec 1915 to Jan 1921, Harding missed 413 of 1,121 roll call votes, which is 36.8%.
 This is worse than the median of 25.8% among the lifetime records of senators serving in Jan 1921.
 The chart below reports missed votes over time.

 |Dec 1919-Feb 1920||56||31||55.4%||77th|

 |Dec 1920-Mar 1921||12||12||100.0%||98th|